Knights of Labor: Origins

 In 1869, Uriah Smith Stephens, James L. Wright, and a small group of Philadelphia tailors founded a secret organization known as the Noble Order of the Knights of Labor.
 The collapse of the National Labor Union in 1873 left a vacuum for workers looking for organization.
 The Knights became better organized with a national vision when, in 1879, they replaced Stephens with Terence V. Powderly, who was just 30 years old at the time.
-The body became popular with Pennsylvania coal miners during the economic depression of the mid-1870s, then it grew rapidly.
+The body became popular with trade unions and Pennsylvania coal miners during the economic depression of the mid-1870s, then it grew rapidly.
 The KOL was a diverse industrial union open to all workers.
 The leaders felt that it was best to have a versatile population in order to get points of view from all aspects.
 The Knights of Labor barred five groups from membership: bankers, land speculators, lawyers, liquor dealers and gamblers.
 Its members included low skilled workers, railroad workers, immigrants, and steel workers.
+This helped the workers to get an organizational identity.
+As one of the largest labor organizations in the nineteenth century, Knights wanted to classify the workers, as it was a time where large scale factories and industries were rapidly growing.
+Even though skilled workers were prioritized at the beginning 1880s, by the time of 1886, nearly a million workers were enrolled.

-As membership expanded, the Knights began to function more as a labor union and less of a secret organization.
-During the 1880s, the Knights of Labor played a huge role in independent and third-party movements.
-Local assemblies began not only to emphasize cooperative enterprises, but to initiate strikes to win concessions from employers.
-The Knights of Labor brought together workers of different religions, races and genders and helped them all create a bond and unify all for the same cause.
-The new leader Powderly opposed strikes as a "relic of barbarism", but the size and the diversity of the Knights afforded local assemblies a great deal of autonomy.
+As membership expanded, the Knights began to function more as a labor union and less as a secret organization.
+During the 1880s, the Knights of Labor played a massive role in independent and third-party movements.
+Local assemblies began to emphasize cooperative enterprises and initiate strikes to win concessions from employers.
+The Knights of Labor brought together workers of different religions, races, and genders and helped them all create a bond and unify all for the exact cause.
+The new leader, Powderly, opposed strikes as a "relic of barbarism", but the size and the diversity of the Knights afforded local assemblies a great deal of autonomy.

 In 1882, the Knights ended their membership rituals and removed the words "Noble Order" from their name.
 This was intended to mollify the concerns of Catholic members and the bishops who wanted to avoid any resemblance to freemasonry.
 Though initially averse to strikes to advance their goals, the Knights did aid various strikes and boycotts.
-The Wabash Railroad strike in 1885 saw Powderly finally adapt and support an eventually successful strike against Jay Gould's Wabash Line.
+The Wabash Railroad strike in 1885 saw Powderly finally adapt and support an eventually successful strike against Jay Gould's Wabash Line after C. A. Hall, a carpenter and Knights member, was fired for attending a meeting in February.
+The strike included stopping track, yard, engine maintenance, the control or sabotage of equipment, and the occupation of shops and roundhouses.
 Gould met with Powderly and agreed to call off his campaign against the Knights of Labor, which had caused the turmoil originally.
 This gave momentum to the Knights and membership surged.
 By 1886, the Knights had more than 700,000 members.